zappyrent/fullstack-assessment/README.md

 Bonus point: develop a mobile version of the component.

 ## Coding exercise #3: backend
-You should extend the backend you developed in coding exercise #1, adding rate API calls functionality.
+You should extend the backend you developed in coding exercise #1, adding rate limit API calls functionality.

 # Submission
 You can submit your work through a GitHub repository.
 The code must be available to us in order to evaluate your submission.
 If you prefer to keep your repository private, please make sure you are granting access to Zappyrent's GitHub user.